 Introduction to electronic devices and systems: device characteristics and their applications in signal processing, controls, and computing; laboratory emphasizes applications of analog and digital devices and IC's.
 Lab assignments are self-paced.
-Prerequisite: ENGR 290.
+Credit will not be given for both this course and ENGR 387.
+Prerequisites: ENGR 290, 299.